Skip to content

 Recruitment or Labour Hire Business

-While recruitment businesses and labour hire businesses are similar in that they both connect workers with businesses, there are key differences between both.
+While recruitment businesses and labour hire businesses are similar in that they both connect workers with businesses, there are key differences between them.

 A recruitment company will provide businesses with candidates who meet their job criteria.
 The client business will then meet and select a suitable candidate and engage them as an employee.
 Once the candidate becomes an employee, their relationship with the recruitment business ends.